Warts are raised bumps on the skin that are caused by the human papillomavirus (HPV). They can appear on nearly any part of the body.

 Warts are very common, and most types are relatively harmless.
 Genital warts are the most serious and should be examined by a doctor right away.

-Warts can cause discomfort and pain, and sometimes you may not like the way they look.
+Warts can cause discomfort and pain, and you may not like the way they look.
 They’re also contagious and can be spread to other parts of the body as well as to other people.

 There are a number of home treatments you can try to remove warts, including treating warts with some essential oils.
+Essential oils need to be diluted before they touch the skin.

 Neem oil comes from a tropical evergreen tree also known as Indian lilac.
 Neem oil has an ancient history as a folk remedy with many medicinal uses, including the treatment of warts and cold sores.